LordkTk/Yolo-v2-predict/README.md

 Use yolo for prediction.

   There are mainly three parts of the code.
-  1. Yolo weights extractor: transform weights file (tiny-v2: https://pjreddie.com/media/files/yolov2-tiny.weights) from DarkNet to tf;
+  1. Yolo weights extractor: transform weights file (tiny-v2: https://pjreddie.com/media/files/yolov2-tiny.weights) from DarkNet to tf:
     Use np.fromfile() read the .weights file; useful weights data start from 6th;
     Structure of .weights file: for batchnorm layer, data are in sequence of beta, gamma, mean, variance for batchnormalization, and then weights for kernel; for layer without batchnorm, they are bias and then weights;
     Different from case in tf, weights for kernel from DarkNet are in structure of [outfilter, infilter, size, size].
 So after reshape, a transpose is needed.